2005-2017 Program Results

 In recent years we have restricted our sampling to the summer months, and as a result we are unable to comment on results from spring and fall.
 We believe we should return to a longer sampling season

-In 2018 our Water Quality Monitoring Campaign included 15 sites which have been monitored monthly for ten years or more, and an additional site at the point where Route 56 crosses the river, for the fifth year.
-We use the TROLL 9500 water quality monitoring device provided by The Last Green Valley, and because of difficulty with that device, a TROLL belonging to the town of Charlton.
-Data we collect includes dissolved oxygen, pH, temperature, turbidity, and conductivity.
+In 2020 our Water Quality Monitoring Campaign included 16 sites which have been monitored for at least seven years.
+We sampled three times during the summer months.
+We use the MANTA water quality monitoring device provided by The Last Green Valley.
+Data we collect includes dissolved oxygen, pH, temperature, turbidity, conductivity, and, for the second year, chloride concentrations.
 Our program is conducted in accordance with a Quality Assurance Program Plan developed by the Last Green Valley for all the users of their equipment.
-We also collected a limited amount of e. coli data and for the first time, some data on chlorides.
-Monitoring was conducted from April through October, with gaps at some sites due to equipment malfunctions.

-Thanks to The Last Green Valley and the town of Charlton for the use of their equipment and calibration materials, without which we could not afford this program.
-And thanks especially to our volunteers, who now number more than 70 over the years, for their dedication and their willingness to brave the elements and the insects to achieve such high quality results.
+Thanks to The Last Green Valley for the use of their equipment and calibration materials, and especially to our volunteers, who now number more than 70 over the years, for their dedication and their willingness to brave the elements and the insects to achieve such high quality results.

 A team including two Shepherd Hill students collects data near Clara Barton Road.
 In addition to the chemical data, volunteers note ambient and recent weather conditions, water appearance and odor, plant and animal life, and water level or flow